jniemann66/ferocious/readme.md

 converter will automatically infer the output file format (and subformat) based on the file extension you choose for the output file.
 The converter's output messages are always displayed in the "Converter Output" box.

-Note: when you choose a new output file type, ferocious will run resampler.exe with the --listformats <extension> command to retrieve a list of valid sub-formats and automatically populate the bit format dropdown box with the valid sub-formats for the chosen file type.
+Note: when you choose a new output file type, ferocious will run ReSampler.exe with the --listformats <extension> command to retrieve a list of valid sub-formats and automatically populate the bit format dropdown box with the valid sub-formats for the chosen file type.

 ##### Selection of multiple files: #####
 When opening files for conversion, multiple files may be selected (by holding down 'ctrl' while clicking on filenames in the open files dialog, or entering ctrl+A to select all files).